Martha McSally's ex-deputy campaign manager pleads guilty to stealing more than $115,000 from campaign

 "Martha McSally appreciates the FBI’s efforts to resolve this case," Dylan Lefler, McSally’s former campaign manager, said, according to the Arizona Republic.

-Lefler said the campaign alerted authorities two years ago when they found out what he was doing.
+Lefler said the campaign alerted authorities two years ago when they suspected what he was doing.

 TRUMP DOJ SECRETLY SEIZED PHONE RECORDS FROM WASHINGTON POST REPORTERS